HZie/hcil_drawingApp/README.md

 2. Create log file according to the line in the download folder (external storage is used)
 3. New log file is created whenever user make new canvas

 !!
-To Create Log File Properly, Press + button after Starting App !!
+To Create Log File Properly, Set PID after Starting App !!